Report A Change

 If the deceased lived with you

 If the deceased person lived with you, you may be entitled to a reduction in your Council Tax.
-If you are now the sole adult you will be entitled to a 25% single resident discount, unless you also qualify for another resident reduction, in which case this figure may increase to 50%, or become a complete exemption.
+If you are now the sole adult you will be entitled to a 25% single resident discount, unless you also qualify for another discount / exemption, in which case this figure may increase to 50%, or become a complete exemption.